tmo1/sms-ie/CONTRIBUTING.md

 ## Contributors

 The primary author of SMS Import / Export is [Thomas More](https://github.com/tmo1).
-[Andrew Gunnerson (chenxiaolong)](https://github.com/chenxiaolong) has contributed major architectural and user experience improvements.
-The following individuals have contributed to the app:
+The following individuals have contributed to the app ([Andrew Gunnerson (chenxiaolong)](https://github.com/chenxiaolong) in particular has contributed major architectural and user experience improvements):

 ### Code